-12 PEMFI is the Hellenic union representing all legal care homes in Greece, founded in 1974 has not yet implemented a system of regular quality evaluation and monitoring, which would help to promote good practice training of informal carers
+&lt;sup>12 PEMFI is the Hellenic union representing all legal care homes in Greece, founded in 1974 has not yet implemented a system of regular quality evaluation and monitoring, which would help to promote good practice training of informal carers

-13 Home care profession although accredited by the new accreditation service of Greece , EKEPIS remains a specialty someone can acquire through nonformal vocational training
+&lt;sup>13 Home care profession although accredited by the new accreditation service of Greece , EKEPIS remains a specialty someone can acquire through nonformal vocational training

-14 Department of Social Policy and protection of people with disabilities and equality of the Municipality of Chania offers trainings that enables volunteers to work in Open elderly protection centers
+&lt;sup>14 Department of Social Policy and protection of people with disabilities and equality of the Municipality of Chania offers trainings that enables volunteers to work in Open elderly protection centers

-• Germany: Elderly Care Assistant16, EQF Level 2

-2. In parallel the project team checked different publications in relation to European Care Frameworks17 and Qualification comparisons of other European projects18.

-3. On the basis of this research, project participants developed the qualification description: first by defining different competence areas, secondly by defining and agreeing the Learning Outcomes (LO) related to each competence area, which would fit to a migrant care worker on EQF Level 1.
+- Italy: Qualifica Professionale di O.S.S. come da accordo Stato Regioni del 22/01/2001, EQF Level 3 - Germany: AltenpflegerIn: Elderly Care Assistant, EQF Level 2 - 2.
+In parallel the project team checked different publications in relation to European Care Frameworks and Qualification comparisons of other European projects. - 3.
+On the basis of this research, project participants developed the qualification description: first by defining different competence areas, secondly by defining and agreeing the Learning Outcomes (LO) related to each competence area, which would fit to a migrant care worker on EQF Level 1.
 Afterwards the project team agreed for each Learning Outcome on the related description of knowledge, skills and competences.

 At this stage, the project team realized that reorganization of the competence areas was needed due to the way each partner described and understood the knowledge, skills and competences of each LO.
-This was mostly due to the fact that the competence areas of a migrant care worker are slightly different when comparing a home care worker setting, where the care worker is directly employed by a family member to a care worker who works in a residential setting as assistance.
+This was mostly due to the fact that the competence areas of a migrant care worker are slightly different when comparing a home care worker setting, where the care worker is directly employed by a family member to a care worker who works in a residential setting as assistant.
 After reshaping the competence areas, project members agreed on the LOs and the related descriptions and defined Learning Units.
 The project team agreed on a number of mandatory units and each country edited some optional units in order to better fit to the national requirements and migrant care worker's working context.
 However, optional units were later included into the qualification description with the objective that the outcome of the project should be one single version of the MTC qualification matrix, fitting to all partner countries.
 When each partner country will implement the training, this could be reduced to less units or LOs.